• Car Accidents

 When you are injured or become ill due to a work-related incident, the workers’ compensation insurance provider, regardless of how your employer may feel, is going to do everything in their power to make the payout as minimal as possible.

 Because of this, we recommend speaking with a workers’ comp attorney before agreeing to any payout or compensation.
-If you sign a paper or agree to any terms, your chances of increase or receiving more compensation get much harder.
+If you sign a paper or agree to any terms, your chances of increasing or receiving more compensation get much harder.

 When should I talk to a personal injury attorney?